JRJurman/tessel-printer/README.md

 Check it out here: https://github.com/jrjurman/ticket-printer**

-Note, this project depends on some code which is not yet exposed in ticket-printer.
+Note, this project depends on some code which is not yet exposed in automated-ticket-printer.
 For this reason, a snapshot test version of the library is exposed in the root directory.
 Running `npm install` should pull the other packages into the node_modules folder, and move the `ticket-printer` directory in with the rest of the packages.